zwChan/Clinical-Text-Mining/term_identification.md

 ## Steps of method
 * Build the lockup table for the given terms T;
-* Convert the text into N-gram, and match the N-gram in the lookup table to see if an N-gram match any of the terms.
+* Convert the text into N-gram, and match the N-gram in the lookup table to see if an N-gram matches any of the terms.

 ## steps of operation
 * preparation: